Code-Institute-Submissions/flask_book_review/readme.md

 * I also tested the website on different browsers.
 * I manually tested all functions
     - Includes testing forms by adding and editing books.
 I tested the delete function and ensured the confirmation message before deletion was working correctly.
-    - All search functions were tested.
+    - All search functions were tested by manually searching books and ensuring the correct ones were identified.
 * Ensured books were displayed as intended:
     - Correctly separating fiction and non-fiction books
     - Top 5 rated books were displayed on the home page, and only those books with a 4 or 5 star rating.